dominickfau/PyEngineControl/Docs/Config_Setup/ProgramConfig.md

-# Program config file settup
+# Program config file setup

 ### Valid config sections.
 The parameter order does not matter.